AlessioTonelli/dncs-lab/README.md

 sudo ip route add 192.168.4.0/24 via 192.168.2.1
 ```
 ## Host-c
 In the file `host-c.sh` I have to insert the commands to be able to insert the IP, to activate the port connected to the switch and finally to introduce the commands for the static routes, so that the packet targeting another network is sent to the correct router address.
 The command for this last operation is the following: `sudo ip route add [networkaddress\length] via [routeraddress]`, to be repeated for each network not directly connected to that host.
-Also on this host we have also added commands to install and run `docker.io` with the related `dustnic82 / nginx-test`.
+Also on this host I have also added commands to install and run `docker.io` with the related `dustnic82 / nginx-test`.
 ```
 export DEBIAN_FRONTEND=noninteractive
 # Startup commands go here